gleam-lang/gleam/notes/talk.md

 # (("" <> "Hello ") <> name) <> "!"
 ```

-Here it is called on the list before.
+Here it is called on the list we had before.

-As you can see it gets pretty hard to read these expressions pretty quickly,
+As you can see it gets pretty hard to read these expressions, so I'm
-so I'm converting back into a string with the `Macro.to_string` function.
+converting back into a string with the `Macro.to_string` function.

 ```elixir
 def render(name) do